Prospective Students & Volunteers

 • GPA and relevant coursework

-Once I have reviewed your materials, I will contact you to discuss future opportunities in the lab and provide more information on the graduate application process.
+Once she has reviewed your materials, she will contact you to discuss future opportunities in the lab and provide more information on the graduate application process.
 (Please note that acceptance decisions are made by the entire UC Davis faculty and I cannot guarantee admission until applications are formally reviewed).

 Applying for Graduate School at UC Davis